web-deps/odom/docs/data.md

 }
 ```

 Inside the component being imported, the props can be accessed from the markup using data selectors.
 For example, the prop `page` can be accessed using `@props.page` in any of the attributes.
-For this to work, the props must be included in the [`options`](./api/create-component/create-component.md#options) of the component (`home`).
+For this to work, the props must be included in the [`options`](./api/create-component/create-component.md#options) of the component.

 ### Slots